Xionne-Haha/CS3_2ndQtrPortfolio/README.md

 ## Definition of done
 Clean website, you have to make an account in order to access the website, make the css cleaner and more presentable with a possibly nicer design or less likely, different color pallete.

+**License**: Submitted by Big Bad Barts and Xionnara in Partial fulfillment of the requirements of CS3 of DOST-PSHS-MC